DMPRoadmap/roadmap/app/views/static_pages/help.html.md

 <ol type="1">
 <li>Enter a title for your research project.
 If applying for funding, use the project title as it appears in the proposal.</li>
 <li>Select the primary research organization.
 If you are associated with a participating institution/organization, this field will be pre-populated.
 You have the option to clear the field and select another organization from the list.
 Based on your selection, you will be presented with institution-specific templates and guidance.
 You can also check the box that “No organization is associated with this plan.”</li>
 <li>Select the primary funding organization.
 If you are required to include a data management plan as part of a grant proposal, select your funder from the list.
 You may be presented with a secondary dropdown menu if your funder has different requirements for specific programs (e.g., NSF, DOE).
-See the complete list of funder requirements supported by DMPTool.
+See the complete list of <a href="https://dmptool.org/public_templates\" target="_blank">funder requirements</a> supported by DMPTool.
 If your funder is not in the list or you are not applying for a grant, check the box for “No funder associated with this plan;” this selection will provide you with a generic template.</li></ol>

 If you are just testing the tool or taking a course on data management, check the box “Mock project for test, practice, or educational purposes.”
 Marking your plans as a test will be reflected in usage statistics and prevent public or organizational sharing; this allows other users to find real sample plans more easily.